The former Sterling and Zales employee was known for being firm but fair, a great teacher to her employees, and full of love.

 “Our customers are taking a lot more fashion risks when it comes to their jewelry,” says Vice President of Business Development Alysa Teichman.

 “For us, it started with our piercing parties and the emergence of multiple holes throughout various parts of the ear.
-With some of our designers, including Established, we have
+With some of our designers, including Established, we have decided to carry the edgier side of their collection, which includes cannabis jewelry, because if our customers want it, why not offer it?”

 2. Unisex Styles